Slow Cooker Moroccan Chickpea Stew

 • Onions: Diced onions are the starting point of the stew.
 Once they are sautéed to the point of being soft, then they are ready to take on all the dried spices and the fresh garlic and ginger.
 This mix becomes the flavorful foundation of the recipe.

-• Spices: Cumin, paprika, coriander, cinnamon and ginger are the dried seasonings in the soup.
+• Spices: Cumin, paprika, coriander, cinnamon, ginger, kosher salt and black pepper are the dried seasonings in the soup.

 • Garlic: To go with the spices, I mince two garlic cloves.
 This recipe is all about layering different flavors.